-- (17.1) The DSL-low-power-state should allow transport of VoIP (POTS data) and keepalive data at different levels of power saving and quality of service VDSL2 low power mode (LPMode) is defined in Annex E of ITU-T G.998.4 [21] as the optional operation functionality.
+(17.1) The DSL-low-power-state should allow transport of VoIP (POTS data) and keepalive data at different levels of power saving and quality of service.
+VDSL2 low power mode (LPMode) is defined in Annex E of ITU-T G.998.4 [20] as the optional operation functionality.
 Therefore, Table 17 is applicable only to VDSL2 systems that support low power state.
-CO-MIB configuration parameters related to LPMode are defined in Table E.1 [21]. - (17.2) Vectored VDSL2 targets are for further study.
+CO-MIB configuration parameters related to LPMode are defined in Table E.1 [20].